 We’re back to Singapore via bus.
 How we wish we’ve used the bus also when we arrived at Malaysia since it’s more convenient and way comfortable than travelling by plane!
 We arrived at around 4:30am but instead of going back to my cousin’s place.
 Since it’s still super early in the morning, we don’t want to wake up my cousin so we’ve decided to visit Singapore’s Little India.
 We read somewhere on the internet that there is a 24 hours open mall there called Mustafa Centre where you can buy souvenirs.We just walked from Lavender MRT Station since all the trains weren’t operating yet.
 It was actually quite a walk but we actually enjoyed it.

 Good thing Mustafa Centre has a storage space where they let you leave your luggages for free.

-Since we still have enough time to kill, we’ve decided to try the Singapore Flyer.
-Ralph was a bit hesitant at first.
-He’s quite afraid of heights but I’ve managed to convince him and it was actually worth it!
-It was raining a bit that day but it was romantic.
+Then after shopping, since we still have enough time to kill.
+We’ve decided to try the Singapore Flyer.
+Ralph was a bit hesitant at first since he’s quite afraid of heights but I’ve managed to convince him and it was actually worth it!
+It was a bit raining that day but it was romantic.
 I highly suggest trying it.
 The view above is just awesome.

 We spent our last day in Singapore at Sentosa Island.
 Sentosa Island is Singapore’s most favourite attraction.
 It is essentially an island resort which is home to theme parks, spa retreats, golden sandy beaches, golf courses, a marina and fancy hotels.
 We spent hours of strolling around Sentosa by bike (yes you can rent a bike for a fee once you’re inside).
 It was very relaxing and we really enjoyed it.